WebAssembly/binaryen/README.md

  * **asm2wasm**: An asm.js-to-WebAssembly compiler, built on Emscripten's asm optimizer infrastructure.
 This is used by Emscripten in Binaryen mode when it uses Emscripten's fastcomp asm.js backend.
  * **wasm2asm**: A WebAssembly-to-asm.js compiler, the reverse of `asm2wasm`.
 This is a work in progress.
  * **s2wasm**: A compiler from the `.s` format emitted by the new WebAssembly backend being developed in LLVM.
 This is used by Emscripten in Binaryen mode when it integrates with the new LLVM backend.
- * **wasm.js**: A WebAssembly-to-JavaScript bridge. wasm.js contains Binaryen components compiled to JavaScript, including the interpreter, `asm2wasm`, the S-Expression parser, etc., which allow you to load WebAssembly and execute it even if the browser doesn't have native support yet.
-Having `asm2wasm` also gives the option to take an asm.js build and execute it as WebAssembly, which is useful for testing.
+ * **wasm.js**: wasm.js contains Binaryen components compiled to JavaScript, including the interpreter, `asm2wasm`, the S-Expression parser, etc., which allow you to load WebAssembly and execute it even if the browser doesn't have native support yet.
+This can be useful as a (slow) polyfill.

 Usage instructions for each are below.